PatrickMurray/murray.systems/src/content/blog/account_security_design_considerations.md

 ---
-title: Account Security Design Considerations
+title: Access Control System Design Considerations
 date: 2021-01-03

 toc: True
 ---

-## Scope
+## Purpose & Scope

-Due to the incredibly broad nature of the information security field, the discussion within this post is limited exclusively to securing user accounts on Internet services (i.e. public or internal web & mobile applications); however, many of the high-level concepts  may be applied to other areas of security.
+Due to the incredibly broad nature of the information security field, this post is strictly limited to discussing the considerations, design decisions, and potential regulatory requirements that should be assessed prior to implementing an access control system.
+Furthermore, this post was written under the presumption that the access control system will be implemented for a web/mobile application; however, many of the high-level concepts may be extended to other information systems.

+## Disclaimer

+It is strongly encouraged that both your organization's Information Security and Legal teams be consulted prior to finalizing your access control system's requirements and architecture proposal.
+Your organization may be subject to previously unknown regulatory, industry, or contractual obligations which may impact the requirements for the access control system being designed.

 ## Background